Property-based access control

 GRANT READ { address } ON GRAPH * FOR (:Email|Website {domain: 'exampledomain.com'}) TO regularUsers

-nodes with label Email
+nodes with the label Email

 where property classification